diyElectronicsLab/SensingTheCampus/ESP32/Readme.md

 - *some of the analog GPIO pins can not be used when Wifi is turned on.*

 ### Some downsides of the ESP32:
-- longer compile and upload times
+- longer compile and upload times .. :-(
 - a little bit less documentation online
-- most but not all the Arduino libraries available
+- most - but not all - the Arduino libraries available
-- incompatibilities with some sensor modules due to 3.3V logic; additional parts needed (voltage regulator to 3.3V or voltage divider).
+- **incompatibilities with some sensor modules due to 3.3V logic**; maybe additional parts needed (voltage regulator to 3.3V or voltage divider).
-- most ESP Dev Kits are too large for a single breadboard.
+- most ESP Dev Kits are too large for one single breadboard.
 - our ESP fits on a breadboard, however and for that reason, the pin labels are in the bottom..

 # Pin Configurations